WinZip Express for Outlook

 - Do not use for this message: The files are left as attachments to the email.

-The second section determines which cloud service to use.
-Services to which you are currently logged in are shown first, with an indication of the amount of free space available.
+Below this is the Add Cloud drop down menu, which will display the Services to which you are currently logged in first, with an indication of the amount of free space available.
 Other services are listed below the logged in services.
 Click the service that you want to use.
 If you are not logged in to the selected service, you will be given an opportunity to log in.

 The currently selected service (OneDrive in the picture above) is shown with a highlighted icon.